Credit Cards Balance Transfer Credit Cards

 How long does it take to transfer a balance from one credit card to another?

+Generally, balance transfers take between 3 to 21 business days after initiating the request.
 How long this can take depends on how your lender is making the payment(s).
-They may send the funds electronically to the accounts you’re paying off, by physical check, direct deposit to your checking account, or even sending you checks to use to pay your creditors.
-Electronic transactions usually take place sooner than those that are paper-based.
+It may send the funds electronically, by physical check, by direct deposit to your checking account, or even through a check directly to you.
+Electronic transactions usually take place sooner than paper-based ones.

 How much does a balance transfer cost?